mspnp/cloud-design-patterns/claim-check/code-samples/sample-4/readme.md

   func start
   ```

+  > Please note: For demo purposes, the sample application will write the payload content to the the screen.
+Keep that in mind before you try sending really large payloads.

 ### :checkered_flag: Try it out

 1. Run the CLI sample that will generate a claim check message and send it to Event Hubs using the Kafka Api.